 Strengthening the capacity of PAs & stakeholders: the role of ESIF Programmes

-The panel explored the compound role of the ESI Funds in supporting the strengthening of institutional & administrative capacity, with a focus on public administrations & stakeholders.
+The panel explored the compound role of ESI Funds in supporting the strengthening of institutional and administrative capacity, with a focus on public administrations and stakeholders.
 It discussed the wide range of interventions funded via different but interrelated investment strands.
 It comprised 4 presentations of concrete experiences from Italy, Poland and Portugal, based on innovative studies and stock-take exercises by the administrations involved.

-The ESI Funds support the development of institutional & administrative capacity through a variety of measures: Technical Assistance; TO11; TO2 (e-government, open data); the involvement of stakeholders & administrations in the development/implementation of the Smart Specialisation Strategies (TO1).
-Yet, the synergies that exist between these different strands of investments are often overlooked in both strategy setting and implementation.
-With a view of drawing lessons for the future of Cohesion policy, the panel showed, through concrete experiences, how different types of interventions have succeeded in strengthening institutional & administrative capacities, and the way synergies are being pursued, including between ROPs & NOPs.
+The ESI Funds support the development of institutional and administrative capacities through a variety of measures: Technical Assistance; TO11; TO2 (e-government, open data); the involvement of stakeholders and administrations in the development/implementation of the Smart Specialisation Strategies (TO1).
+Yet the synergies that exist between these different strands of investments are often overlooked in both strategy setting and implementation.
+With a view to planning for the future of Cohesion policy, the panel showed, through concrete experiences, how different types of interventions have succeeded in strengthening institutional and administrative capacities, and the way synergies are being pursued, including between ROPs & NOPs.

 - Laura Massoli (Italian Deptartment for PA) presented the results of a detailed stock-take exercise of TO11 and TO2 (digital agenda) measures implemented in all Italian ERDF & ESF OPs, discussing strengths, weaknesses and lessons for the future.

 - Karolina Lipińska (ROP Pomorskie) discussed the key role of the process of design & implementation of Pomorskie’s Smart Specialisation Strategy in the development of capacities among local authorities & beneficiaries, and the complementarities with the NOPs Digital Growth (TO2) and Knowledge Education Growth (TO11).